Updated: Apr 3

 Respect Others Time

 Before school starts test run your morning routine.
 Try setting timers to stay on task and minimize the chaos of getting to school by the time the bell rings.
 Make sure kids wear clothes and shoes they can button/tie/snap without help from an adult.

 Empathy can be difficult for little ones.
-Find everyday examples that illustrate how what we say and do makes others feel.
-Let someone with just a few items go ahead of you in the check-out line or help your child write a thank you note.
+Find everyday examples that illustrate how what we say and do make others feel.
+Let someone with just a few items go ahead of you in the check-out line or help your child write a thank-you note.
 Show them how being kind will help them make friends.